Categorification of DAHA and Macdonald polynomials: Categorification of AHA and its polynomial representation

 Consider the commutative diagram of endofunctors:

-All morphisms are unit maps except the rightmost terms where one take the composition of unit and the left derived functor $\pi_{{ij}}:\sD_i\sD_j\sD_i\to \sD_{{ij}}$.
+All morphisms are unit maps except the rightmost terms where one takes the composition of the unit and the left-derived functor $\pi_{{ij}}:\sD_i\sD_j\sD_i\to \sD_{{ij}}$.
 The commutativity of the diagram follows from the commutativity of unit maps.

 We denote by $\BGG_{{ij}}$ the total complex of the corresponding double complex:

 \begin{prop} Assume that $\langle \alpha_i, \alpha_j \rangle=-1$.
 Then there exists a subcomplex $C_{iji}$ and a pair of equivalences $\zeta_i$ and $\xi_i$